ShuhaoZhangTony/ShuhaoZhangTony.github.io/_pages/Home.md

 <hr style="width:100%">
 :boom: I'm actively looking for talented and highly motivated Ph.D. students to work on large scale <a href="/Projects/"><em>stream processing</em></a>.
 If you are interested, please find information about the <a href="https://www.sutd.edu.sg/Admissions/Graduate/PhD-Programmes/SUTD-PhD-Programme/Application">SUTD PhD Program</a> and send an email to me with a short description of your  <a href="/Jobs/">interested research topics/proposals</a>.

-:boom: Research Assistant positions are available.
-I also welcome visiting students.
+:boom: <b>Research Assistant</b> positions are available.
+I also welcome <b>visiting students</b>.
 If you are interested to work on real-world research problem, contact me :)